kimiaf1998/GateDetection/README.md

 * We open the video camera to capture real-time frames
 * Resize the frames to (320,240)
-* Process each frame for the probability of gates existance using color and u-shaped gate detection algorithms
+* Process each frame for the probability of gates existence using color and u-shaped gate detection algorithms
 * Emit signals when the gate found
-* Set up and down sigal based on the color of detected gate
+* Set up and down signal based on the color of detected gate

 #Requirements